Barringtonia acutangula

-Barringtonia acutangula is a species of Barringtonia native to coastal wetlands in southern Asia and northern Australasia, from Afghanistan east to the Philippines, Queensland and the Northern Territory.
+Barringtonia acutangula is a species of plant in the family Lecythidaceae native to coastal areas from Afghanistan east to mainland Southeast Asia and south to northern Australia.
+It has a conservation status of least concern, and it has culinary and medicinal uses in parts of Asia.
 Common names include freshwater mangrove, itchytree and mango-pine.

 Description

-This plant is a big tree that grows to about 8–15 meters high.
+This plant is a tree that grows to about 8–15 meters high.
 Its leaves are thick, smooth and oval in shape, about 8–12 centimeters long and 4–5 cm wide, with reddish petioles about 0.5–1.0 cm long.
 The plant has drooping raceme of up to 50 cm long, with numerous large, white flowers.
 Its fruit is oval-shaped and about 3 cm long, with one seed inside.

+Distribution

+It is native to the following regions as defined in the World Geographical Scheme for Recording Plant Distributions: